grkn/FsmStateManagementClient/README.md

 }

 ```
+@EnableFsmClient annotation is initialize all necessary classes and bind the current classes in spring context.
 FsmStateManagement Client is currently implemented for feign clients.
 Later implementation will be suitable for restTemplate as well.
 There are two annotations that manage the rollback mechanism. @FsmTrace and @FsmTraceState have different behavior.